Quality At-Bat

 Also known as: QAB, good at-bat

-A quality at-bat is a plate appearance judged by the process and competitiveness of the at-bat rather than only by the outcome — working a long count, hitting the ball hard, advancing a runner, or drawing a walk can all count even if the hitter didn't get a hit.
+A quality at-bat is a plate appearance judged by the process and competitiveness of the at-bat rather than only by the outcome.
+This means working a long count, hitting the ball hard, advancing a runner, or drawing a walk can all count even if the hitter didn't get a hit.

-Batting average and hits treat every out identically, which misses an important distinction: a hard-hit line drive at a fielder is a very different at-bat than a weak, first-pitch popup, even though both are outs.
-Quality at-bat criteria — commonly a six-plus pitch at-bat, a hard-hit ball regardless of outcome, a walk or hit-by-pitch, a productive out that advances a runner, or a hit — are designed to credit the underlying process instead of only the box-score result.
+Batting average and hits treat every out identically.
+This misses an important distinction.
+This means a hard-hit line drive at a fielder is a very different at-bat than a weak, first-pitch popup, even though both are outs.
+Quality at-bat criteria.
+This means commonly a six-plus pitch at-bat, a hard-hit ball regardless of outcome, a walk or hit-by-pitch, a productive out that advances a runner, or a hit.
+This means are designed to credit the underlying process instead of only the box-score result.

-Many youth and travel teams track quality at-bat percentage as a team-wide accountability tool precisely because it rewards behaviors within a hitter's control (working counts, hitting the ball hard, executing situational hitting) rather than only outcomes that are partly luck-dependent, like whether a hard-hit ball finds a gap or a glove.
-Coaches often use the concept in postgame conversations specifically to reframe a 0-for-4 game that included several hard-hit outs as a good day at the plate, not a bad one.
+Many youth and travel teams track quality at-bat percentage as a team-wide accountability tool precisely.
+This is because it rewards behaviors within a hitter's control (working counts, hitting the ball hard, executing situational hitting) rather than only outcomes that are partly luck-dependent, like whether a hard-hit ball finds a gap or a glove.
+Coaches often use the concept in postgame conversations in particular to reframe a 0-for-4 game that included several hard-hit outs as a good day at the plate, not a bad one.

 Example

-A hitter goes 0-for-3 but works two seven-pitch at-bats, hits a line drive right at the third baseman, and moves a runner from second to third with a groundout — a coach credits her with three quality at-bats despite no hits.
+A hitter goes 0-for-3 but works two seven-pitch at-bats, hits a line drive right at the third baseman, and moves a runner from second to third with a groundout.
+This means a coach credits her with three quality at-bats despite no hits.

 Why it matters

-Quality at-bat tracking helps hitters and coaches separate what was actually within the hitter's control from outcomes shaped by luck, which supports more accurate feedback and steadier confidence.
+Quality at-bat tracking helps hitters and coaches separate what was actually within the hitter's control from outcomes shaped by luck.
+This supports more accurate feedback and steadier confidence.

 Common mistakes